kodecocodes/i9t/uistackview-and-al-changes/uistackview-and-al-changes.markdown

 Now that's a much more expressive and concise way to create a constraint!

+>**Note:** A view doesn't have an anchor property for every possible layout attribute.
+Any of the attributes relating to the margins, such as `.TopMargin`, are not available directly. `UIView` has a new property called `layoutMarginsGuide`, which is a `UILayoutGuide` (you'll learn about these in the next section).
+The layout guide has all the same anchor properties as the view, but now they relate to the view's margins, for example `.TopMargin` would be `layoutMarginsGuide.topAnchor`.

-So the methods above create an `EqualTo` constraint but what if you wanted to create a `LessThanOrEqualTo` or a `GreaterThanOrEqualTo` constraint?
+The method above creates an `EqualTo` constraint, but what if you wanted to create a `LessThanOrEqualTo` or a `GreaterThanOrEqualTo` constraint?

 Using the old method you would just pass in `.GreaterThanOrEqual` or `.LessThanOrEqual` for the `relatedBy:` parameter, which takes an enum of type `NSLayoutRelation`: